tiby312/dinotree_alg/readme.md

 ## The Data Structure
 Here are the properties of the constructed tree.
-* Theory
   * Every bot belongs to only one node.
   * All the bots in a node are sorted along an axis that alternates with each level in the tree
   * All the bots in a node intersect with its divider (except for leafs that dont have a divider).
   * All the bots to the left of a node's divider can be found somewhere in its left child, and ditto for right.
   * Every node keeps track of the range within which all its bots live in along its partitioning axis.

-* Applied
+Here are some additional properties that are more about the practical layout:
   * Each node of the tree is laid out in memory in bfs order in contiguous memory.
   *	Each node has variable size. it contains the divider, and the containing range, and also all the bots within that node, all in contiguous memory.
   * Each node's children are pointed to via mutable references.

 ## The Algorithm